jinacapital/short-report-call/README.md

 This is the main code and the crontab runs this code every 30 seconds

 # More numbers
-You can add multiple numbers you would like to call
+You can add multiple numbers you would like to alert when Muddy waters releases a report